Jiang Qing: Secret marriage

-Figures like Zhou Enlai and Liu Shaoqi, however, were more cautious in their support of Jiang Qing.
+Figures like Zhou Enlai and Liu Shaoqi, however, were more cautious in their support of Jiang.
 They sent telegrams to the Communist leadership in Shanghai, requesting them to clarify Jiang's conduct in Shanghai, where she was suspected of being a "secret agent" of the Kuomintang.
-Yang Fan, a party leader in Shanghai, secretly written to Yan'an arguing that Jiang was unsuitable for marriage to Mao.
+Yang Fan, a party leader in Shanghai, secretly wrote to Yan'an arguing that Jiang was unsuitable for marriage to Mao.

-Nevertheless, on 28 November 1938, Jiang Qing married Mao Zedong with the eventual approval of the Politburo, but with three restrictions as follows: (Note: Various accounts suggest that her role came with certain restrictions, although the specifics varied across sources.
+Nevertheless, on 28 November 1938, Jiang married Mao with the eventual approval of the Politburo, but with three restrictions as follows: (Note: Various accounts suggest that her role came with certain restrictions, although the specifics varied across sources.
 When the Kuomintang forces captured Yan'an, they reportedly seized a diary belonging to Wang Ruofei, which detailed the so-called "Three Conditions" imposed on Jiang.
 Although the original manuscript has not been publicly verified, the version released in Taiwan is considered among the most credible, and used in this article.)